jonambas/proply/README.md

 - Components will only be detected when explicitly rendered with JSX, ie `<MyComponent />`.
 - Components may not accurately represent their `displayName` if they are aliased or renamed.
-- Prop values that contain expressions such as variables or functions are not evaluated, but are stringified and truncated to 16 characters.
-Eg, you can filter `className` to includes `styles.Class`.
+- Prop values that contain expressions such as variables or functions are not evaluated, but are stringified and truncated.
+Eg, if you use css-modules, you can filter `className` to include `styles.css-class`.

 ---